Leslie O'Neal

-Leslie Claudis O'Neal (born May 7, 1964) is an American former professional football player who was a defensive end and outside linebacker for 13 years in the National Football League (NFL).
-He spent the majority of his career with the San Diego Chargers before finishing with the St. Louis Rams and Kansas City Chiefs.
+Leslie Claudis O'Neal (born May 7, 1964) is an American former professional football player who was a defensive end and linebacker for 13 years in the National Football League (NFL).
+He spent the majority of his career with the San Diego Chargers before finishing with the St. Louis Rams and the Kansas City Chiefs.
 He was a three-time All-Pro and six-time Pro Bowl selection during his pro career.

-O'Neal was a two-time All-American playing college football with the Oklahoma State Cowboys.
+O'Neal was a two-time All-American playing college football for the Oklahoma State Cowboys.
 He joined the Chargers after they selected him in the first round with the eighth overall pick in the 1986 NFL draft.
 He was named NFL Defensive Rookie of the Year, but suffered a major knee injury at the end of his first season.
 He returned within two years, and finished his career as the Chargers all-time leader in sacks.

 College career

 O'Neal played college football for the Oklahoma State Cowboys, and twice earned All-American honors.
 He was a Big Eight Defensive Player of the Year, and earned All-Big Eight honors for three consecutive years.
 He finished his Cowboys career ranked fifth all-time in tackles with 351.

 On March 11, 2020, O’Neal was elected to the College Football Hall of Fame as a player.
-He is Oklahoma State’s sixth member of the Hall of Fame.
+He is Oklahoma State's sixth member of the Hall of Fame.